adejimmy/ToDoListApi/README.md

 # ToDoListApi
 Api for todo list including database file

+Host on an apache server and run the .sql file first

 the api can be accessed via the url : https://$domain_name/TodoController.php

 the parameters are to be post variables sent as such